patrickisgreat/gabler-youngston/src/pages/team/team-jim-youngston.md

   Board of Directors as Membership Chair from 2010-2013.

   He has been recognized with thirteen Sectional and International Illumination Design Awards and has seen his work and articles in a wide variety of publications such as Architectural Record, Professional Lighting Design, Mondo Arc, Metropolitan Home, and the Atlanta Journal Constitution.
 He has received an Edison Award of Merit and an Edison Award for Sustainable Design.
-Jim has also spoken at various trade shows, professional society meetings, and at The Savannah College of Art and Design and The University of Colorado, Boulder, among others.
+James has also spoken at various trade shows, professional society meetings, and at The Savannah College of Art and Design and The University of Colorado, Boulder, among others.